martavp/pypsa-in-sophia/README.md

 Some useful commands to use in the cluster are described in the [Sophia documentation](https://dtu-sophia.github.io/docs/scheduler/).

 #### 5. Moving files to/from the cluster
 If you are using Windows, [WinSCP](https://winscp.net/eng/download.php) can be useful to copy folders to/from the cluster.
-Alternatively, use FileZilla on Windows, OSX or Linux.
+Alternatively, use FileZilla on Windows, OSX or Linux, or directly VSCode.

 ## C. Setting up the cluster